AqwamCreates/MatrixL/docs/index.md

 MatrixL is a matrix library for Roblox.

-Although there are other matrix library available, this was created to avoid legal issues when creating [DataPredict](https://github.com/AqwamCreates/DataPredict) library.
+Although there are other matrix libraries available, this was created to avoid legal issues when creating [DataPredict](https://github.com/AqwamCreates/DataPredict) library.

-If there are any suggestions or issues for this library, don't be afraid to reach out to me at my [LinkedIn](https://www.linkedin.com/in/aqwam-harish-aiman/)
+If there are any suggestions or issues for this library, don't be afraid to reach out to me at my [LinkedIn](https://www.linkedin.com/in/aqwam-harish-aiman/).

 In addition, if you are interested in Roblox tutorials and future projects by me, then you can subscribe to me in [Youtube](https://www.youtube.com/channel/UCUrwoxv5dufEmbGsxyEUPZw).